iCliniq Logo

-Will heredomacular dystrophy cause other severe illnesses apart from the difficulty in reading?
+Will heredomacular dystrophy cause severe difficulties?

 Patient's Query